aolenevme/lint-fs/README.md

 Lint File System with Regular Expressions!

 ## Why?
 We have got linters and static analyzers.
-But the stated structure of your project plays an equally important role in keeping your code clean.
+But stated structures of projects play equally important roles in keeping your code clean.
 **So welcome the automated tool for linting the file system of your projects!** ✌️

 ## How?